Arian-D/blog/content/posts/aeropress-recipe.md

 +++
-title = "An mediocre pseudo-espresso recipe with the AeroPress" date = 2024-07-02 tags = ["coffee", "aeropress", "food"] draft = false
+title = "A mediocre pseudo-espresso recipe with the AeroPress" date = 2024-07-02 tags = ["coffee", "aeropress", "food"] draft = false